GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 thumbnail: ''
 ---

-Looks to me like we are about midway through a ~60 M run with more or less average run timing.
+(7/15/21) With the dramatic drop off of the PMTF index last night it looks like we are in the late stages of a run that will be in the upper 60m range.
 This would be ~10 M over forecast.
 So far I see a couple of narratives forming around the 2021 run:

 1. Epic Nushagak River run (new for this year)